 Summer Institute for the Languages of the Muslim world (SILMW) is a offered by the Less Commonly Taught Languages Program at the University of Illinois.
 SILMW provides a unique opportunity to explore the languages and cultures of the Muslim World while interacting with experts on the region.
 In addition to classroom instruction, SILMW offers a variety of extra-curricular learning activities designed to enhance and enrich the language learning process, provide additional channels for language contact, and expose students to the traditions of the communities of the Muslim World.

-Visit SILMW website to learn more about this initiative and future course offerings.
+Visit the SILMW website to learn more about this initiative and future course offerings.